 "SYSTEM" For internal use only.

 <intvalue>(str)(+CSCS)(NV)

-This parameter is required only if parameter <uwDevice> for the Userware "System.out" is set to "UDP" or "FILE".
+This parameter is required only if parameter <uwDevice> for the Userware "System.out" is set to "FILE".
+Parameter is global, stored non-volatile in ME and not reset by AT&F.